• Skip to primary navigation

 2. Preheat oven to 200F or 100 C.

 3. Put the egg whites in a large bowl with the salt and beat at medium speed until soft peaks form.
-Add sugar slowly while beating continuously at medium speed, then continue beating on high speed for about 8-10 minutes, until it looks silky, rub between your fingers you shouldn’t feel any grain of sugar.
+Add sugar slowly while beating continuously at medium speed, then continue beating on high speed for about 8-10 minutes until it looks silky.
+Rub between your fingers.
+You shouldn’t feel any grain of sugar.

 4. Put the meringue in a Ziploc bag or pastry bag with a round tip or a star tip.
-I used an Ateco # 846.
+I used Ateco # 846.

 Did you make this recipe?